Your Cart is Currently Empty

 Another type of anxiety, seasonal affective disorder (SAD) was studied in 2011 by the Journal of Psychopharmacology and it was found that participants who took a 400mg dose of CBD had overall reduced levels of anxiety than those who took the placebo.

-Treating Depression with CBD
+Depression and CBD

 A study review in 2018 in Frontiers of Immunology found that there was evidence of decreased signs of depression in animal subjects.
 The authors of the study also found that “worked without activating the brain’s endocannabinoid receptors directly, which may indicate that there is less risk of CBD becoming habit-forming, or addictive.”